-As hard as it is to accept, I propose that my cognitive and moral equipment is handicapped and my interpretive skills are inadequate when it comes to making sense out of evil and suffering.
+When it comes to making sense out of evil and suffering, my cognitive tools and moral categories are severely limited and my interpretive skills are wholly inadequate.
 True “we know in part” (1 Cor 13:9), but the pain of not knowing why God allows evil doubles down on me; it multiplies my suffering, or so it seems.
 Jesus himself cried out, “My God, my God, why have you forsaken me?”
 (Matt 27:46).
 Those thundering questions God levels against Job portray the gross limitations of knowledge and the sheer insufficiency of human ability to make sense of it all (Job 38-42).

-If I refuse to accept nihilism or some kind of mindless denial that claims, “It’s all good!” then with what am I left to manage it pain and suffering?
-What heuristic means do I have at my disposal to help me understand it?
-Seems to me what is ironically clear and what stands in the gap is this: mystery.
+If I refuse to accept nihilism or some kind of mindless denial that claims, “It’s all good!” then with what am I left to manage pain and suffering?
+What heuristic means do I have at my disposal to help me understand dark times?
+Seems to me what is clear and what stands in the gap is mystery.

-It is because I don’t have the necessary tools to grasp all that God is doing through hardship and affliction that his ways are not only cryptic but inscrutable.
-They are not, however, gratuitous (Rom 11:33-36).
+It is because I don’t have the necessary means to grasp all that God is doing through hardship and affliction that his ways are not only cryptic but inscrutable.
+This does not mean, however, that they are gratuitous (Rom 11:33-36).
 It’s not as though God is playing hide and seek or trying to offer up a smoke screen to my circumstances.
-It very well could be that it is because I’m ill-prepared for the implications of suffering and evil that God covers them in a shroud of mystery.
+It very well could be that because I’m ill-prepared for the implications of suffering and evil that God covers them in a shroud of mystery.
+This covering is grace.
 Mystery, therefore, is God’s gift to me.
-It is set alongside the tools of faith and trust, which are also God’s gifts!
+Set alongside faith and trust (also God’s gifts), mystery joins the toolbox.

 It is entirely unlikely that more information will be the elixir; the silver bullet or panacea that takes away all doubt.
 Knowing this, I can respect what others might be going through (Pr 14:10) and not try to be the strength that only faith provides or the comfort that only God gives.
 My abilities to help others, or even myself is, at best, imperfect and incomplete.